dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### CH Products Fighterstick

-This used to be Recommended with Reservations as a used option, but the WINCTRL Ursa Minor is now a significantly better option in that price range.
+This used to be Recommended with Reservations as a used option, but the Winwing/WINCTRL Ursa Minor is now a significantly better option in that price range.

 ### Turtle Beach Velocity One Flightstick